 - 1 ¾ cups beef broth divided

-- 16 oz chicken cutlets not chicken breasts, about 4 cutlets
+- 16 ounces chicken cutlets not chicken breasts, about 4 cutlets

 - ⅓ cup gluten-free all-purpose flour